-The organic gardener uses zero of these organophosphates that are so toxic to the bees, and also to us.
+The organic gardener uses zero of these organophosphates that are so toxic to the birds and bees, and also to us.

 The other great benefit, of course, is that your chickens will fertilise your garden with their droppings.

 The chicken tractor gives you more control over your birds, allowing you to make sure they don't attack your precious salad vegetables, and that they clean up after a crop; natural pest control.

 I like to run the chicken tractor along the bean fence where devastating Mexican bean beetle larvae are lurking once the crop is over, waiting to attack your legumes again next spring; it's been partly successful and we have had a reasonably normal bean crop again.